mockingbirdnyc/wordpress/wp-content/plugins/wp-smushit/readme.txt

 This means your images were not properly scaled for where they are being displayed.
 Scaling images before uploading them can be time consuming but can save space and speedup load time.
 First, determine what size your image needs to be.
 You can use the built-in developer tools in Chrome or Firefox to find what height and width your image should be.
 Once you know how large the image should be, scale your images to the right size.

-<strong>Tip:</strong> you may not be need to scale each image individually.
+*Tip:* you may not need to scale each image individually.
 If the images are in your Media Library, you may be able to fix them with a plugin.

 = Does Smush delete or replace my original full-size images? =

 Nope.
 WordPress crops and resizes every image you upload for embedding on your site.
 By default, Smush only compresses these cropped and resized images, not your original full-size images.
-To compress your original full-sized images use <a href="https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme">WP Smush Pro</a>.
+To compress your original full-sized images use [Smush Pro](https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme).

 = What type of file should I use for my images (GIF, PNG, JPG)? =